 - Unlike with oil quenching, gas quenching does not generate burnout (gas bubbles on the surface of the parts).
 The cooling fluid maintains an identical thermal exchange coefficient throughout the load, which leads to a great distortion homogeneity between the parts, and to a better repeatability of the results.

 - The quenching distortions are mainly due to internal constraints the parts are subject to during the martensitic transformation.
 The more the cooling speed is slow, the more these constraints and distortions are important.
 Therefore, the cooling speed needs to be adjusted accurately to obtain the martensitic transformation.
 This need varies depending on the nature of the alloys, the parts’ geometry and the hardness wanted.

 - Gas quenching allows to adjust the cooling speed between two loads by choosing the best mixing quenching speed and quenching pressure.

 Besides, ECM Technologies has developed patents allowing to go even further in the control of distortions.

 - The STEP quenching process allows having temperature levels just before martensitic transformation.

-- The reverse quenching allows to reverse the gas quenching direction in short and quick cycles.
+- The reverse quenching allows to reverse the high pressure gas quenching direction in short and quick cycles.
 This process strongly reduces hardness dispersions in compact loads or on massive parts.